mike-pool/mike-pool/README.md

 ### Why hello! 👋

-- 🔭 I’m currently working on becoming a software developer
+- 🔭 I’m currently working on: becoming a software developer
-- 🌱 I’m currently learning Git and GitHub
+- 🌱 I’m currently learning: Git and GitHub
-- 💬 Ask me about meditation, yoga, German and learning
+- 💬 Ask me about: meditation, yoga, German and learning
-- 📫 How to reach me: mike.pool@pm.me
 - 😄 Pronouns: he or whatever your heart desires 😀
 - ⚡ Fun fact: I had my first full cup of coffee in 2022 on a trip to Ecuador